-During classes today we learned how to read charts in seamanship and started our Rescue Diver Course.
-Soon we will be able to navigate on sea (google maps does not seem to work here), and be able to save our mates in case of emergency. *touch wood that we don’t need it.
+During classes today, we learned how to read charts in seamanship and started our Rescue Diver Course.
+Soon we will be able to navigate on the sea (google maps does not seem to work here) and be able to save our mates in case of emergency. *touch wood that we don’t need it.

 Picture 1: Mack and Greg cleaning the Deck.